5 Reasons to Rest

 - If you’re taking a holiday, it often takes about 3 days before you feel yourself begin to separate and let it go.
 It’s a very gradual process.

 - It takes time to ramp up again.

 - But it will happen.
 You’ll be back up to full speed when your body, mind, and spirit are ready.
 Don't worry.
 You haven’t “lost it.”

 - Screen-fatigue is real!
 On Sundays, I leave my computer off and rarely look at my phone.
 If you get energy by being around people, you may need to look at your phone for details about meeting up with them.
 But, try to eliminate mindless scrolling or major work for one day each week.
 The next day, it may take an hour or so to get re-oriented to your projects, but you’ll be exponentially more efficient.

 - Long weekend (3 days off in a row).

-- Maybe it’s a trip home to visit your family or a get-away with friends or your significant other.
-Again, the first few hours or maybe even half or whole day, you’ll feel a draw to your phone or computer.
+- Maybe it’s a trip home to visit your family or a getaway with friends or your significant other.
+Again, the first few hours or maybe even half or a whole day, you’ll feel a drawn to your phone or computer.
 Each kilometer of physical distance creates more emotional distance.

 - Full-on holiday (7-10 days off in a row).